Give all of yourself to God

 - 12:21 Don’t let the bad guys win.
 Beat them with goodness.

-The Greek word is usually translated as “holy.”
+The Greek word is usually translated as “holiness.”

 Proverbs 25:21-22.
 A more literal translation of the last phrase would be “pour burning coals on their head.”
 Bible experts aren’t sure what Paul meant by that.
 One option is that it would make the people feel so ashamed that they would repent.
 One piece of history that might seem to support that is that there was an Egyptian ritual that involved a person carrying coals of fire on the head as evidence that they were genuinely sorry for something they’ve done.
 Another option is that by doing something good in return, you make the person even more guilty and more deserving of punishment.
 So in a sense, you are entrusting the abusive person to God, but you are trying to make the person look even more guilty.
 That might not sound particularly Christian.
 But given some of our relatives, it could sound like a fun idea.